catherinekomi/pokemon-cards/README.md

-# Pokémon Index – Code Challenge
+# Pokemon Index – Code Challenge

 Built with vanilla JavaScript, HTML, and CSS
 Powered by the [PokeAPI](https://pokeapi.co/)